2017 Value Adjustment Board

 Port St. Joe, FL 32456

 The return of an incomplete petition shall not grant a waiver nor extend the filing deadline for the petition.
-Petitions filed after the deadline are considered “Late Files” and are forwarded to the VAB Attorney for review.
-A hearing will not be scheduled unless the VAB Attorney finds there is “good cause” for the late filing.
-Petitions postmarked by the deadline dates, but received after those dates, are considered late.
-Petitions are not to be returned to the Property Appraiser's Office.
+Petitions filed after the deadline are considered “Late Filings” and are forwarded to the VAB Clerk for review.
+A hearing will not be scheduled unless the VAB Clerk finds there is “good cause” for the late filing.
+Petitions postmarked by the deadline dates, but received after those dates, are considered late filings.
+Petitions are not to be returned to the Property Appraiser’s Office.

 You are encouraged to contact the Property Appraiser’s Office to discuss your issue prior to filing a petition.